 Awards: Funding will be provided to higher education institutions for distribution to their recipients of the New Nursing Faculty Fellowships.
 The maximum amount of the fellowships will be $50,000, with $10,000 distributed the first year and $10,000 in each of the next four years, assuming continuous employment as faculty in good standing and the availability of funding.
 The awards may be used to assist new nursing faculty with professional expenses, such as professional development, loan repayment, and other relevant expenses.
 These funds are salary supplements and must not replace any portion of the nursing faculty fellow’s regular salary.
 If awarded, recipients are required to complete an annual NSP II Faculty Award Survey each Fall for five years to support program evaluation.

 Nomination Process: Nominations are to be made by the Dean or Director of Nursing, who will identify qualified candidates.
-By August 31, 2021, all required information must be submitted to the Maryland Higher Education Commission.
+Postmarked by August 31st, all required information must be submitted to the Maryland Higher Education Commission.
 This includes, but is not limited to:

 • The name and current curriculum vitae for each faculty being nominated for the New Nursing Faculty Fellowship Program;

 • Verification of the date of hire or a statement certifying intention to hire the person;

 • Description of the job functions to be performed by the nominated faculty; and